Daghers' Cedarland puts former Bethlehem Steel headquarters under contract

-The former corporate headquarters of Bethlehem Steel will soon have a new owner, as Cedarland Development Group has agreed to buy the seven-story Southtowns office building for $3.9 million.
+The former plant headquarters of Bethlehem Steel will soon have a new owner, as Cedarland Development Group has agreed to buy the seven-story Southtowns office building for $3.9 million.

 Buffalo-based Cedarland – owned and led by Dr. Fadi Dagher – confirmed that it recently put the 25.5-acre property under contract after beating out at least two other local bidders in a modified "call-for-offers" auction conducted by brokerage CBRE-Buffalo.
 The development firm expects to close on the deal in two to three months, according to Kevin Dagher, the company's vice president.